 Heightened interest in Moscow killings by 'true crime' consumers could be harmful

 Jan.
-4—From the moment rumors surfaced that investigators had a suspect in the November stabbing deaths of four University of Idaho students , the dozens of public forums and Facebook groups about the killing lit up.
+4—From the moment rumors surfaced that investigators had a suspect in the November stabbing deaths of four University of Idaho students, dozens of public forums and Facebook groups about the killings lit up.

 It was just the latest phase of online speculation and armchair sleuthing that has plagued the investigation in the Moscow homicides, said Danielle Slakoff, a criminologist who studies true crime media.